Inspired by a Crane bird, it dramatically changes in height and shape

 The Crane Lamp invites users to play with its materiality and expanding form

+The Crane Lamp is a playful, movable light by London-based design studio Animaro.
 The lamp changes dramatically in height and shape, with a form inspired by the shape of a Crane bird extending its neck to catch prey.

 At a time when so many mechanical devices are being replaced by digital tools, the Crane Lamp invites users to play with its materiality and expanding form.